avraampiperidis/parameterizednunit/README.md

-# parameterizednunit
-Parameterized test example in .NET core using NUnit
+### Parameterized test example in .NET core using NUnit <br>
+run dotnet build in paramtestnet <br>
+run dotnet test in paramTest